-The Rights of the Individual vs. the Rights of the Whole- There is a shared understanding and acceptance that individual students have rights that must be protected even when they behave in ways that violate our shared expectations.
+The Rights of the Individual vs. the Rights of the Whole→ There is a shared understanding and acceptance that individual students have rights that must be protected even when they behave in ways that violate our shared expectations.
 There is also understanding that federal and state law establishes even greater protections for certain groups of students (e.g. students with disabilities).
+Less clear is why these protections are necessary, although a review of literature would reveal great inequities that have historically disadvantaged certain groups of students.